george-mcintyre/aida-pva/docs/ProviderReference.md

 ## Normative Types

 EPICS `PVAccess`is used to provide the protocol and transport for the `AIDA-PVA` framework.
-EPICS `PVData` is used to provide the `Normative Types` functionality used for data encapsulation.
+EPICS `PVData` is used to provide the `Normative Types` functionality used for data encapsulation and standardisation.

 `Normative Types` are a set of software designs for high-level composite data types suitable for the application-level data exchange between EPICS V4+ network endpoints.
 In particular, they are intended for use in online scientific data